bioinfo-pf-curie/raw-qc/doc/usage.md

 },
 ```
 There are several options:
-- path: the directory path of the executable
 - options: compatible options of the tool
 - threads: number of threads used by the tool and number of process requested to the cluster
 - memory: quantity of RAM necessary requested to the cluster